AqwamCreates/DataPredict/docs/HighValueProjectTutorials.md

 * The content of this page and its links is licensed under the DataPredict™ library's [Terms And Conditions](TermsAndConditions.md).

-  * Therefore, making copies or derivatives of this page and its links' contents are not allowed.
+  * Therefore, creating or redistributing copies or derivatives of this page and its links' contents are not allowed.

   * Commercial use is not allowed.